Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Alternative EEG Representations

 \subsection{Neurophysiological experiment for visual saliency in faces}

-After obtaining approval from the Ethical Committee of \anontext{ANONYMOUS INSTITUTION}{the University of Helsinki}, we recruited 31 participants from a University population.
+After obtaining approval from the Ethical Committee of \anontext{the University of Helsinki}{the University of Helsinki}, we recruited 31 participants from a University population.
 Images were generated using the same GAN architecture trained on a dataset of celebrity faces as in the main experiment, sampled from a 512-dimensional multivariate normal distribution.
 These images were manually categorized into eight visual categories: blond, dark-haired, female, male, old, young, smiling, and non-smiling.
 The study apparatus, including the EEG recording setup and stimuli presentation, was consistent with the main experiment.

 After providing informed consent, participants were instructed to identify whether each face shown in a rapid serial visual presentation (RSVP) sequence of 70 images contained one of the eight salient features (\emph{target}) while maintaining a mental count.
 Each salient feature was presented in 4 RSVP trials before switching to the next category.
 The order of target and non-target images was randomized, as in the main experiment.